 Little eight-year-old Betsy knelt beside her bed with her mother to say her night time prayer.
 “I’ve had a good day today, God.
-I hope You’ve planned another good one for tomorrow.”
+I hope You’ve planned another good one for me for tomorrow.”

-Does God have a special plan for each little girl, old man and young lady?
+Does God have a special plan for each little girl, an old man, and a young lady?
 A plan for each of us?
 Really?

 Even a superficial reading of the Bible reveals that all of the men and women of the Bible were guided by God’s plan for their lives.
 He had a plan for each of them, and He has a plan for each of us, as well.

-Perhaps, the question is not whether or not He has a plan for us, but whether or not we even want it.
+Perhaps, the question is not whether or not He has a plan for us, but whether or not we even want His plan for our lives.
 Many try to outsmart God with their plans and end up as failures.